-BEFORE YOU UNDERSTAND SCHEDULE X YOU SHOULD KNOW ABOUT ALL SCHEDULE IN SHORT AND DRUGS AND COSMETICS ACT,1945 AND RULES THEREUNDER 1945.
+BEFORE YOU UNDERSTAND SCHEDULE X YOU SHOULD KNOW ABOUT ALL SCHEDULES IN THE SHORT AND DRUGS AND COSMETICS ACT,1945, AND RULES THEREUNDER 1945.

-Schedule specified under drugs and cosmetics act, 1940 and rules thereunder 1945.
+Schedule specified under the drugs and cosmetics act, 1940 and rules thereunder 1945.

 Schedule to the act

-provisions, and rules, which provides control over the manufacture of spurious or sub-standard drug in the country. the act also provides for the establishment of the “ Drug technical advisory board “ to advise the government on technical matters arising out of the administration of the act and Drug consultative committee to advise to the board and government to secure uniformity in the administration of the act throughout India.
+provisions, and rules, which provide control over the manufacture of spurious or sub-standard drugs in the country. the act also provides for the establishment of the “ Drug technical advisory board “ to advise the government on technical matters arising out of the administration of the act and the Drug consultative committee to advise the board and government to secure uniformity in the administration of the act throughout India.

-2.second schedule: standard to be compiled with by imported drugs and by drugs manufactured for sale, sold, stocked or exhibited for sale or distributed.
+2.second schedule: standard to be compiled with imported drugs and by drugs manufactured for sale, sold, stocked, or exhibited for sale or distributed.